-For Teacher Appreciation week, I wanted an oatmeal cookie to go along with the giant Levain bakery chocolate chip copycat.
+For Teacher Appreciation week, I wanted big fat oatmeal raisin cookies to go along with the giant Levain Bakery chocolate chip copycats.

-This was the result.
-Like the chocolate chip variety, they baked up very tall and fat and have a kind of a doughy and soft center.
+This recipe was the result.
+Like the chocolate chip variety, they are very thick and have a kind of a doughy and soft center.
 That type center plays well in chocolate chip, but in oatmeal it’s different, so you’ll have to be the judge.
 Of course if you don’t like it you can just bake the cookies longer.

 - 2 sticks (8 oz) unsalted European style butter, cut into chunks (see note for substitutions)

-- 1/3 cup plus 2 teaspoons tightly packed light brown sugar (6 oz) -- weigh for best results
+- 1/3 cup plus 2 teaspoons light brown sugar

 - 1/2 cup granulated sugar (3.5 oz)

 - 2 cups King Arthur bread flour (9 oz)